 The potato salad is at its best a few hours after finished.
 Or get ahead and make the salad the night before and refrigerate overnight.
 Just bring the salad back to room temperature before serving.

-See the recipe card for the full homemade potato salad without celery, eggs or mayonnaise recipe.
+See the recipe card for the full homemade potato salad without mayonnaise.

 How long to cook potatoes for potato salad?

-It takes about 8 to 10 minutes to cook bite-sized potato chunks once the water is boiling (which takes another 10 minutes over high heat).
+It takes about eight to ten minutes to cook bite-sized potato chunks until fork tender once the water is boiling.
+Bringing the water to a boil adds another ten minutes over high heat.

 Is potato salad gluten-free?